ReddyDivya/rd-interview-preparation/React/React.md

 ---

-## Q: Is it a good way to keep data in components like image info?
+## 27Q: Is it a good way to keep data in components like image info?
 A: No, it's not a good practice to keep in a component directly.
 We should keep all in a constant file.

 ---

-## Q: What is `class components`?
+## 28Q: What is `class components`?
 - How to `create components` i.e `Functional`, `Class`?
 - What are `props`?
 - What are `states`?